 No, you have a flashlight, and you know how to blink the Morse code for SOS and are able to flag down the first boat within sight.

-Below is an example of SOS using light with our standard 1-second dot and 3-second dash timing.
+Below is an example of SOS Morse code light with our standard 1-second dot and 3-second dash timing.

 Additionally to using light, you can also blink SOS using your eyes.